Email marketing is evolving, and AMP for Email represents the next frontier in creating dynamic, interactive email experiences.

 Structured CSS: No inline styles or

-declarations—all CSS must be in the email's<head>
+!importantdeclarations—all CSS must be in the email's section

 Technical Requirements: